mhousley/FlowFactor-Airflow-Demo/README.md

 # Flow Factor Airflow Demo
 Guide for the Airflow Demo given in the data agility workshop at Flow Factor 2019.

 1. Open the [GCP console](https://console.cloud.google.com).
 Create an account if necessary.
-If this is your first time using GCP with this account, you should access to $300 of credit.
+If this is your first time using GCP with this account, you should have access to $300 of credit.
 Otherwise, the costs for working through these examples should be minimal.
 Just be sure to tear down all resources when you're done.

 2. Create a new project.
 (This will facilitate easy cleanup when we're done.)
 Name your project something like `airflow-workshop-project`.